 Picture an overweight kid.
 He’s just slightly over-plump for his age, but because of his eating habits, he’s on the fast-track to middle-aged heart disease.

 Popular culture would have us believe there are only two ways to approach this topic with the child in question.
 The first is to take a page from the book of schoolyard bullies and ridicule them into feeling embarrassed, hoping a little tough love sets them on the right track.
-The second is to hug them close and tell them it’s all right, and that anyone who cares that they’re overweight is a bad person; they’re perfect just the way they are.
+The second is to hug them close and tell them it’s all right, and anyone who cares that they’re overweight is a bad person, they’re perfect just the way they are.

 It’s easy to understand the leap to either extreme.

 On one hand, we feel it’s our job to share what knowledge we have, and if some hard knocks will get the kid on what we think is a better course in life, a little antagonization might be just what the doctor ordered.

 On the other hand, we don’t want anyone to judge our children, friends, siblings, by how they look, because they are wonderful people.
 Living healthily is difficult, so screw anyone who tells them to change.
 We think they’re great and that’s all that should matter.

 Unfortunately, both of these approaches can be more harmful than helpful.